Private practice: everything you need to know

 When it comes to private practice, you're fine to have a passenger in the back as long as the person next to you follows all the rules for supervising a learner driver.

 Get the full rules for practising outside of driving lessons.

 Does a car need anything special for me to practise driving in it?

-As long as the car is in good, safe working order, all you need physically is L-plates front and back.
-You don't need the little extra mirror your instructor probably has and you don't need dual controls.
-Trying to convince your mum she should fit her new Mini with dual controls might not go down too well.
+The car needs to be in good, safe working order, but all you need physically is L-plates on the front and back.
+You don't need the little extra mirror your instructor probably has, and you don't need dual controls.
+Trying to convince your mum she should fit her new Mini with dual controls might not go down too well either.

 How much private practice should I have?

-In the month leading up to your test, you'll probably want to be practising the routes around your test centre as much as possible, so driving with a supervisor a couple of times a week on top of your lesson/s is a good plan.
-Getting some test prep in at different times and in different traffic will only help with your hazard perception.
+In the month leading up to your test, you'll probably want to be practising the routes around your test centre as much as possible, so driving with a supervisor a couple of times a week on top of your lessons is a good plan.
+Getting some test prep in at different times and in different traffic will also help with your hazard perception.